 Some will try to argue that a Christian’s tattoo can serve as a witnessing tool or help bridge some kind of gap between them and non-Christians.
 Such thinking is admirable, but actually it is the promotion of the pragmatism philosophy, which says if something seems to “work”, then it must be right and moral.
 Using that philosophy, the adherents to the Children of God cult could argue that their “flirty fishing” is moral because their supposed aim is to make new Christians.

 It is interesting that the chapter in Leviticus starts off by saying in verse 2: “You shall be holy, for I the LORD your God am holy.”
 “Holy” means being separate, set apart, and refers in Scripture to a separation from sin and the world.
 This includes giving ourselves to God in every way, including what we do with our bodies: “Do you not know that your body is a temple of the Holy Spirit, who is in you, whom you have received from God?
 You are not your own; you were bought at a price.
 Therefore honor God with your body” (1 Cor.
 6:19-20).

 When it comes to tattoos, Christians need to ask themselves if – today – tattoos have become as benign as pantyhose or if they still represent some subculture(s) whose beliefs and moral practices run contrary to God’s Word.
-If the end of that investigation says such a linkage exists, the prudent stance from a Christian perspective would be to avoid them and therefore continue to practice the spiritual principle laid down by God for His people in His Word.
+If the end of that investigation says such a linkage exists, the prudent stance from a Christian perspective would be to avoid them and continue to practice the spiritual principles laid down by God for His people.